 Just before the flashback of The Losers cleaning up Beverly's bathroom, she refers to it as blood.

-Brick Joke : A rather ghastly one in the book.
+Brick Joke: A rather ghastly one in the book.
 During one scene, the chief of police shows Mike Hanlon the "tramp chair," a torture device used to discourage transients from stopping in Derry.
-The thing falls through the ceiling and kills the police chief at the end of the book.
+It falls through the ceiling and kills the police chief at the end of the book.

 Brown Note: The "deadlights", IT's true form, can cause whoever sees them to go insane.